crawl/crawl/crawl-ref/docs/crawl_manual.rst

 !D
   Prompt before performing an action that might destroy this item.
-If you're attempting to destroy an item thus inscribed by sacrificing it, destroying a weapon or burning a book in the names of various deities, the game won't even ask you for confirmation but silently ignore this item.
-It also protects against accidentally casting Sticks to Snakes on your favourite weapon.
-  However, it won't protect against lava accidents or hungry jellies.
+If you're attempting to destroy an item thus inscribed by sacrificing it, turning it into a snake, or burning it in the name of Trog, the game won't even ask you for confirmation but silently ignore this item.
+However, it won't protect against lava or deep water accidents.

 You can use the autoinscribe option to have some items automatically inscribed.
 See options_guide.txt for details.
 Some examples are: